 232 Commonwealth was designed by architect George A. Avery and built in 1880-1881 by Augustus Lathrop, mason, and Creesy & Noyes, carpenters.
-It was one of two, and probably three, contiguous houses (228-230-232 Commonwealth) designed by George Avery at about the same time.
+It was one of three contiguous houses (228-230-232 Commonwealth) designed by George Avery at about the same time.

 232 Commonwealth was built as the home of iron and steel manufacturer Austin Augustus Wheelock and his wife, Fannie Smart (Coverly) Wheelock.
 He is shown as the owner on the original building permit application, dated March 29, 1880,